Sam Harris and David Benatar Debate Anti-Natalism: Breaking Through the Philosophical Quibble

 In Jungian psychology, the terms "Logos" and "Eros" stand for two modalities of being.
 Logos function is associated with thinking, and stands also for the inherited ways of a culture — that is laws.
 Eros has to do with feeling, and our relatedness to each other and nature.
 The Logos is associated with the archetypal masculine, and the Eros with the archetypal feminine.

-Because the female ego is identified with her femininity, her Eros comes naturally; for the man it is opposite.
+Typically speaking, because the female ego is identified with her femininity, her Eros comes naturally; for the man it is opposite.

 a.
 Eros and Logos and the Unconscious Complexes